People, Places and Things: Clearing Out Your Phone After Rehab

 The Challenge of New Things

 Recovering addicts can add new things to their lives.
-For some it may be faith, others may find time to attend school and learn a new business or job skill.
-The possibilities are as unique as each individual and their situation The key is learning new things.
+For some, it may be faith, others may find time to attend school and learn a new business or job skill.
+The possibilities are as unique as each individual and their situation.
+The key is learning new things.
+Engaging in activities such as art therapy can provide new outlets and interests that promote a healthier lifestyle.

 Learning is a lifetime process for us all, and for an addict, it is more basic.
-One mus learn to make new decisions in situations that led to drug use in the past.
+One must learn to make new decisions in situations that led to drug use in the past.
 The commitment to sobriety must be strong enough to withstand past patterns that one formed as an addict.
 These patterns of thought led to choosing to use drugs.
+Understanding psychological factors can help in this process.